Two-Scale Latent Dynamics for Recurrent-Depth Transformers: Introduction

 \section{Introduction}

 How should a language model spend its test-time compute (TTC)?
-One option is to generate more tokens, externalizing “thinking” into text as in recent chain-of-thought and deliberation systems \citep{openai2024openaio1card,deepseekai2025deepseekr1incentivizingreasoningcapability}, but this quickly inflates latency and context length.
-A complementary option is to think \emph{in latent space}: iterate internal computations before emitting a token so that extra FLOPs improve the representation rather than the sequence length.
-Recent work shows that looping a Transformer block in this way can yield better reasoning at inference-selected iteration counts \citep{geiping2025scaling}.
+One option is to generate more tokens, externalizing ``thinking'' into text as in recent chain-of-thought and deliberation systems \citep{openai2024openaio1card,deepseekai2025deepseekr1incentivizingreasoningcapability}, but this quickly inflates latency and context length.
+A complementary option is to think \emph{in latent space}: iterate internal computations before emitting a token so that extra FLOPs improve the representation rather than relying on increasing the sequence length.
+Recent work shows that looping a Transformer block in this way can yield better reasoning at inference-selected iteration counts \citep{geiping2025scaling, geiping2025efficientparallelsamplersrecurrentdepth}.

-This paper asks a simple question: \emph{what geometry emerges when a block is looped?} Our thesis is that recurrent depth naturally separates compute across two scales.
+In this paper, we ask the simple question: \emph{what geometry emerges when a block is looped?} Our thesis is that recurrent depth naturally separates representations across two scales.
 Within a looped block the model performs \emph{local refinements}: updates become small and increasingly orthogonal, tracing a stable-curvature spiral around a nearby representation.
 Across blocks the representation undergoes a \emph{slower drift}, reflecting coarser changes introduced by depth.

-We support this with iterate-only measurements, step norms and consecutive-step angles, tracked over training and visualized with PCA trajectories.
+We support this with iterate-level measurements, step norms and consecutive-step angles, tracked over training and visualized with PCA trajectories.
 Across three recurrent regions in a GPT-2–like model, we consistently observe (i) rapid decay of step size within $5$–$10$ loop steps and (ii) stabilization of the angle statistic at moderate values, indicating non-collinear refinements rather than repeated pushes in one direction.
 PCA plots echo this picture: tight arcs inside loops, larger jumps at block hand-offs.